About the Fire

 Trail Or Fire

 The 29 of July 2020 was dark day for our small community of Quincy, in the Northern California Sierra Nevada.
-A downtown trailer park fire spread to neighboring buildings, destroying the production facility of the town’s flagship brewery – Quintopia Brewing Co – and two non-profit organizations.
+A downtown trailer park fire spread to neighboring buildings, destroying the production facility of the town’s flagship brewery – Quintopia Brewing Co – and two non-profit organizations (scroll down page for an account of that day, with photos).

-Trail Or Fire is a collaborative fundraising beer brewed by Quintopia Brewing Co and Fifty Fifty Brewing of Truckee.
+Trail Or Fire was a collaborative fundraising beer brewed by Quintopia Brewing Co and Fifty Fifty Brewing of Truckee, and was sold through Oct and Nov 2020.
 The beer was made and packaged entirely through donated ingredients, materials and use of brewing facilities.
 All proceeds from sales of these cans will be shared between the Plumas Crisis Intervention Resource Center (PCIRC), the West End Theatre, and Quintopia.

 We offer a heartfelt thank you to the following organizations for their generous contributions toward the Trail or Fire fundraising brew